 (If you already have a PuTTY key (PPK), you can convert it by following these instructions under the Dealing with Private Keys in Other Formats section, then import the resulting OpenSSH private key into Prompt.)

-Encrypt-then-MAC (ETM) MACs are not yet supported
+Encrypt-then-MAC (ETM) MACs are coming soon!

 For vim, add